edrlab/qualebook/content/English/rules/_index.md

 ---
-title: The backups
+title: The Rules
 meta_title: ""
-description: The quality reference list of the digital book
+description: The quality reference list for digital book
 ---